minhphan88/minhphan88.github.io/_others/dashboard.md

   The project is an extension of the [Melbourne property story](/presentations/property).

 ## Goal
   The project aims to create an interactive dashboard for the audience of [Melbourne property story](/presentations/property).
-The dashboard offers the opportunity to investigate the suburbs' growths in details.
+The dashboard offers the opportunity for self-investigating the suburbs.

 ## Data
   The project used public data from Domain Media (texts), State Government of Victoria (property price report)